ikm4rkov/RawReadsProcessor/README.md

 This program creates _RS files which are results of its grammar operations and in addition will create oligos .TSV file.
 Oligos file is in format <Oligonucleotide (2-3 length)>\t<Description e.g. DNA_3'_Last2>\t<Count>.
 It can be processed and visualised to check what do the reads have at their ends and how does it correlate with an experimental design.

 ConvertDesqSeq - is a simple sed command to remove unrelated to EndsProcessor operators.
 Implies your description sequence is in file Input, but you can change in to stdin.
+CutDescSeqForModule1 - is an alternative command which removes unrelated to the main program operators from the description sequence.